MixedRealityLab/UoNPaperScraper/README.md

 Below are a number of separate examples.
 See `example.php` for example scraping of an entire website and converting the output into HTML, including grouping publications into five-year batches.

 ### Author List
-To extract an [iterable list](http://php.net/manual/en/class.arrayobject.php) of authors, use:
+To extract an [iterable list](http://php.net/manual/en/class.arrayobject.php) of authors:

 	$url = 'URL TO PEOPLE/STAFF DIRECTORY';
 	$authors = new \Porcheron\UonPaperScraper\Authors($url); // specifying a URL causes a crawl to occur